The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 And the House Post Office and so forth.

-And I don't know if you've ever heard of BG products.
+And I don't know if you've ever heard of BG Products.

 They have excellent distribution all over the country, but it's not something that you go into the store and buy.

-Now, I know a lot of people are holding on to their cars these days because of the economic circumstance that a lot of people in and makes no sense to go out and buy a new one, just hold on to the one that you have.
+Now, I know a lot of people are holding on to their cars these days because of the economic circumstance that a lot of people are in.

 If that's you, you need to know something.